wvlet/wvlet/website/docs/syntax/index.md

   | select c_name, c_nationkey
   | limit 5;
 ```
+`ctrl-j ctrl-d` shortcut key internally calls `(A query fragment up to the current line) describe`  to show the schema of the current query fragment.

 You can also check the schema in the middle of a query:
 ```sql